A note on the Schottky problem

-\begin{theorem} The locus of Jacobians of curves of genus $4$ with a vanishing theta-null is equal to the locus of $4$-dimensional principally polarized abelian varieties for which the double point singularity of the theta divisor is not ordinary (i.e., the tangent cone does not have maximal rank). \end{theorem} 0.23cm {\it Proof.} See Grushevsky-Salvati Manni \cite{G-SM2} and Smith-Varley \cite{S-V}. $\Box$ 0.35cm {\bf Problem.} Can it happen that $N_{k,g}=N_{k+1,g}$ for some $k,g$ ?
+\begin{theorem} The locus of Jacobians of curves of genus $4$ with a vanishing theta-null is equal to the locus of $4$-dimensional principally polarized abelian varieties for which the double point singularity of the theta divisor is not ordinary $($i.e., the tangent cone does not have maximal rank$)$. \end{theorem}